Exclusive: Giphy Releases A Collection Of GIFS Designed By Black Artists

 At any given time, no matter how you may be feeling, there’s probably a GIF to perfectly encapsulate that emotion.
 And, while GIFs can express a spectrum of feelings and experiences, they are also a crucial tool for expressing your identity online.

-GIPHY, the world's largest online database of GIFs, realises the important role art, design, and media can play in building community and solidarity.
-Recently, their platform created a new space to elevate this potential: GIPHY Identity.
-GIPHY Identity has a collection of countless identity-related gifs for LGBTQ, Muslim, Indigenous communities, and more.

-GIPHY has collaborated with artists like Tenbeete Solomon (also known as Trap Bob), to create a diverse array of GIF-related projects that elevate communities of colour.
-“GIPHY allows me to create work I truly believe in, especially covering themes like celebrating people of colour and empowering women,” says Solomon.
+GIPHY has collaborated with artists like Tenbeete Solomon (also known as Trap Bob), to create a diverse array of GIF-related projects that elevate communities of color.
+“GIPHY allows me to create work I truly believe in, especially covering themes like celebrating people of color and empowering women,” says Solomon.

 Advertisement